 If workers are required to, for example, complete training courses whilst they are furloughed, then they must be paid at least the National Living Wage/National Minimum Wage for the time spent training, even if this is more than the 80% of their wage that will be subsidised.

-Are causal and/or zero-hour contract workers covered under the scheme?
+Are causal and/or zero-hour contract workers covered under the Coronavirus Job Retention Scheme?

 No, unless they work on the PAYE system.
 For casual and zero-hours contract workers who are on the PAYE system with variable hours, their previous pay can be used as a benchmark for furlough pay.

-Am I able to apply for an interview for other jobs during a period of furlough?
+Am I able to apply for an interview for other jobs whilst on furlough?